EnochMwanzo/ecommerce-tracker/README.md

 # ecommerce-tracker
-A business tool to track data related to customers, orders, and finances.
-The program has six main sections.
+A simple business tool to track data related to customers, orders, and finances.

+This program was developed for learning and is expirimental.
+It may not be suitable to replace an enterprise resource planning suite or an accounting system.
 ## Installstion
 1. Download and extract the program and supporting files from the <a href="https://github.com/EnochMwanzo/ecommerce-tracker/releases/tag/v.0.1.0-alpha">releases page</a>.
 2. Ecommerce Tracker uses MySQL. <a href="https://dev.mysql.com/downloads/mysql/">You can download it here.</a> There are post-installation steps you may need to complete depending on whether you are on <a href="https://dev.mysql.com/doc/refman/9.7/en/windows-postinstallation.html">Windows</a> or <a href="https://dev.mysql.com/doc/refman/9.7/en/macos-installation-launchd.html">macOS</a>.